-- 6. Entities are required to report AFM spending fortnightly to the Department of Finance (Finance).
+- 7. Entities are required to report AFM spending fortnightly to the Department of Finance.
 Entities also need to advise how they intend to manage any underspend.
-To ensure transparency, AFM determinations are: - registered on the Federal Register of Legislation (FRL); - tabled in Parliament at the next available opportunity; and - listed on Finance's website with a link provided to it on the FRL.

-At the end of the financial year, Finance prepares an AFM annual report, which is subject to review by the Australian National Audit Office, detailing all AFMs that have been issued in that financial year.
-The report is tabled in the Parliament and is made available on Finance's website.
+To ensure transparency, AFM determinations are: - registered on the Federal Register of Legislation (FRL); - tabled in Parliament at the next available opportunity; and - listed on the Department of Finance's website with a link provided to it on the FRL. - 8.
+At the end of the financial year, the Department of Finance prepares an AFM annual report, which is subject to review by the Australian National Audit Office, detailing all Determinations that have been issued in that financial year.
+The report is tabled in the Parliament and is made available on the Department of Finance's website.